kidoz/nodalkit/README.md

 The current 0.x support policy is:

 - Linux Wayland is the primary release target.
-- macOS is a secondary target only while CI stays green.
+- macOS is a secondary target while CI stays green.
+- Windows is a secondary target (Win32, D3D11, DirectWrite/GDI).
-- X11 and Windows are not release targets yet.
+- X11 is not a release target yet.

 ## Quick Start